gupta-soham/AI-Voice-Receptionist/python-agent/README.md

 # 🎙️ LiveKit Voice Agent for AI Receptionist

 This is a Python-based LiveKit agent that provides real-time voice interaction capabilities for the AI Voice Receptionist system.
+The agent features intelligent fuzzy matching, automatic knowledge base learning, and seamless supervisor escalation with toast notifications.

 ## 🚀 Quick Start